world-class/REPL/faq/README.md

 ### Will you be expanding test centers The closest one to me is rather far away

 - There are no plans to expand test centres at present.
 Please see [this link](https://london.ac.uk/current-students/examinations/examination-centres) for a list of over 500 approved exam centres.

+### What referencing style should I use when submitting my work

+- There is no specific style enforced, although consistency across your work is key to producing professional-looking results.
+- Good starting points include the [Harvard](https://onlinelibrary.london.ac.uk/support/information-skills/organising-and-citing-your-references/referencing-styles-harvard) and [IEEE](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf) referencing styles.
+Some students have also used footnotes in Google Docs.

 ### If we sit the exam outside the UK, in a local examination centre, then it is done via British council, isn't it